sez11a/liferay-docs/distribute/publish/articles/01-publishing-your-app/04-understanding-the-app-review-process.markdown

 $$$

-Once you've submitted your app for review, your app will change its status as it moves through the review process.
+Once you've submitted your app for review, your app's status will change as it moves through the review process.
 You will be updated via email as your app's status changes, and we will try to provide as much detail as we can if we discover a potential issue with your app.
 Overall, we don't want our app review